perceivelab/Transformer-IPMN/README.md

 # How to run

-The code expects a json file containing the image paths and their respective labels, formatted like this:
+The code expects a json file containing the image paths and their respective labels, formatted as follow:
 ```python
 {
  "num_fold": #N,